🎧 Listen to the podcast.

 ÂMatch each workload to the right path

-Not every app should move to the cloud—and those that do shouldn't all follow the same path.
-Understand and apply the “6 Rs”:
+Not every application should move to the cloud, and those that do shouldn't all follow the same path.
+Understand and apply the “6 Rs” of migration:

 - Rehost (lift-and-shift)